mkurmarc/hsf-ecommerce-website/README.md

+# hsf-ecommerce-website
-Ecommerce web app made for Home Solutions Furniture that allows users to browse furniture products and purchase them.
+The frontend of an e-commerce web application made that allows users to browse products and purchase them.
+Currently, working on the backend API that will compliment this app.

-Uses the MERN stack, which is MongoDB, Express, React, and Node.js
+### Technologies
+- React.js
+- JSX
+- CSS